quynhchi1009/expo-deep-linking/README.md

 Run the command as shown below to run the build for the first profile: eas build --profile development --platform ios

+Install build app on Esimulator

+Run the command as shown below to open the deep link in the standablone app (e.g: it navigates to "user" screen npx uri-scheme open expoDeepLinking://user --ios